malmz90/computer-store/README.md

 - Open the project in Vscode
 - Download live server in extenstions in vscode
 - In the index.html file right click and press "Open with live server"

+## If i had more time i would:

+- Test more for buggs and errors
+- Refactor code